Back to People

 2013Age 89

-Pledged $110M to University of Michigan (largest gift in school history)
+Pledged $110M to University of Michigan (largest single gift in UM history)

-Announced a $110 million gift to build a multidisciplinary graduate residence; included $10M for graduate fellowships.
-Gift included design input by Munger.
+Munger announced a $110 million gift to fund a new interdisciplinary graduate residence and $10M for fellowships.

 Confidence